 Menu Option Use to Disk Cache Utilization View disk cache block request statistics, including total cache block requests, the number of times a block request had to wait because there were no available cache blocks, long and short term cache hits and dirty cache hits.
 Use the Long Term Cache Hits information (the percentage of time the operating system retrieves the data it needs directly from cache) to assess cache utilization.
-For explanations and guidelines, see Assessing Server RAM and Tuning File Cache.
-Note: For more information on these statistics, press F1 for help while in this screen.
+For explanations and guidelines, see Assessing Server RAM and Tuning File Cache in the Server Memory Administration Guide.
+HINT: For more information on these statistics, press F1 for help while in this screen.
 System Resources View server memory usage in bytes for the cache buffer pool, allocated memory in movable and nonmovable memory pools, code and data memory, and total server work memory.
 View allocated memory information for the entire system or for one selected system module.
 List tracked resource types and determine which modules use the resource.
 List resource tags and associated modules.
 Determine a module's use of resource by type, its owning module, address space, and amount of resource.
 Determine resource usage by owning module, address space, and resource type.
-Note: Press F3 for sort options for Resource Tags.
-Virtual Memory View virtual memory by address spaces or swap files.
+HINT: Press F3 for sort options for Resource Tags.

+Menu Option Use to Virtual Memory View virtual memory by address spaces or swap files.
 View the number of NLM programs loaded in each address space.
 View per-address space information, including number of times the address space faulted and restarted, and elapsed time since the last fault.
 View page faults statistics.
 View amount of allocated memory the NLM requested, in bytes and nodes.
 Recover unused memory pages (garbage collection) in the OS address space.
 View amount of mapped physical memory pages backing the OS address space.
 View statistics for page-in and page-out requests.
 View information and statistics on swap pages, including maximum size, minimum size, current size, free file space, minimum free file space, and used file space.

-Menu Option Use to Menu Option Kernel -View kernel information by application share groups, processors, interrupts, and threadsView list of application share groups defined in the systemView application share group scheduling by share value, execution time, and number of associated threadsSee whether a processor is online or offlineView processing load as a percentage both per-processor and for all processors combinedView number of threads bound to online processorView number of interrupts fired on processor and the amount of time spent processing interruptsList all registered interruptsList all Interrupt Service Routines registered to a selected interruptView the number of interrupts handled by a specific Interrupt Service Routine, both per-processor or for all processors combinedDetermine interrupt type and number of Interrupt Service Routines executed Server Parameters per-interruptList the busiest threads in the Threads option.
-Note: All running Java threads are reflected as NetWare threads which can be viewed under the option Kernel\Applications\NetWare ApplicationsList threads associated with an application share groupView per-thread information, including parent module, current state, reason thread is suspended, processor execution time, thread's stack size, soft affinity or hard affinity.
-Server Farameters Set values for server parameters.
+Menu Option Use to Kernel View kernel information by all threads, processors, interrupts, and busiest threads.
+View the list of all threads running on the system In NetWare 5, all threads running on a NetWare server are grouped into two categories called NetWare Application and Java Application.
+To access NetWare 5 thread information, you select Kernel > Applications > NetWare Application [or] Java Application.
+In NetWare 6, threads are not categorized on the basis of the application.
+All threads can be viewed from a common category in MONITOR called All Threads.
+To view NetWare 6 thread information, you simply select Kernel > All Threads.
+See whether a processor is online or offline.
+View processing load as a percentage both per- processor and for all processors combined.
+View number of threads bound to online processor.
+View number of interrupts fired on processor and the amount of time spent processing interrupts.
+List all registered interrupts.
+List all Interrupt Service Routines registered to a selected interrupt.
+View the number of interrupts handled by a specific Interrupt Service Routine, both per-processor or for all processors combined.
+Determine interrupt type and number of Interrupt Service Routines executed per-interrupt.
+List the busiest threads in the Threads option.
+View per-thread information, including parent module, current state, reason thread is suspended, processor execution time, thread's stack size, soft affinity or hard affinity.
+Server Parameters Set values for server parameters.
 This menu provides the same functionality as the SET command.
-For descriptions of parameter categories and individual parameters, see "SET" on page 289.
+For descriptions of parameter categories and individual parameters, see "SET" on page 186.

-For a description of the MONITOR Server Parameters, see the tables for each parameter category in "SET" on page 289.
+For a description of the MONITOR Server Parameters, see the tables for each parameter category in "SET" on page 186.